Stack Builders logo

 >>>

-People tend to think that while Python is a dynamic "interpreted" language (spoiler alert: it's not), the type system is weak, with similar behavior of JavaScript's implicit type coercion:
+People tend to think that while Python is a dynamic "interpreted" language (spoiler alert: it's not), the type system is weak, with similar behavior to JavaScript's implicit type coercion:

 Welcome to Node.js v16.13.2.